 Another way to protect the battery is by cleaning your watch regularly.
 You don’t need to open it up; instead, wipe it with a moist and soft cloth to remove the grime and sweat from your body.

 If the battery has gone bad, replace it without delay.
-The longer you wait, the higher the chances that the damage will extend to other parts of the watch.
+The longer you wait, the higher the chance the damage will extend to other watch parts.

 Can You Charge a Solar Watch With a Lamp?